Summary

 How many deaths were associated with musculoskeletal conditions?

-Of the specific conditions analysed in this report, osteoporosis and osteoarthritis contributed the most substantially to any-cause musculoskeletal deaths (26% and 24% respectively), while rheumatoid arthritis contributed the most substantially to underlying-cause musculoskeletal deaths (14%).
+Of the specific conditions analysed in this report, osteoporosis and osteoarthritis contributed the most to any-cause musculoskeletal deaths (25% and 22% respectively), while rheumatoid arthritis contributed the most to the underlying cause of musculoskeletal deaths (14%).

 Variation by age and sex

-This figure shows that the death rates due to musculoskeletal conditions increased with age and was highest for people aged 85 and over.
+This figure shows that in 2022, the death rates due to musculoskeletal conditions increased with age and were highest for people aged 85 and over.

 Trends over time

-Age standardised mortality rates for musculoskeletal conditions (as the underlying and/or associated cause) between 2011 and 2021:
+After adjusting for different population age structures over time, mortality rates for musculoskeletal conditions (as the underlying and/or associated cause) between 2012 and 2022:

-This figure shows deaths due to musculoskeletal conditions increased steadily from 2011 to 2017, decreased between 2017 and 2020 and increased again in 2021.
+This figure shows that deaths (underlying AND/OR associated cause) due to musculoskeletal conditions for all ages increased steadily from 2012 to 2017, changed little between 2017 and 2020, and then increased thereafter.

 Variation between population groups

-In 2021, age standardised mortality rates for musculoskeletal conditions (as the underlying and/or associated cause of death) were:
+In 2022, after adjusting for age differences, mortality rates for musculoskeletal conditions (as the underlying and/or associated cause of death) were:

-• 1.3 times as high for people living in Remote and very remote areas compared with people living in Major cities (32 and 25 per 100,000 population, respectively)
+• 1.2 times as high for people living in Outer regional areas compared with people living in Major cities (33 and 28 deaths per 100,000 population, respectively)

-• 1.5 times as high for people living in the lowest socioeconomic areas (with the most disadvantage) compared with people living in the highest socioeconomic areas (with the least disadvantage) (30 and 20 per 100,000 population, respectively).
+• 1.4 times as high for people living in areas of most disadvantage (lowest socioeconomic areas) compared with people living in areas of least disadvantage (highest socioeconomic areas) (35 and 24 deaths per 100,000 population, respectively).

 Treatment and management of chronic musculoskeletal conditions